What is ICP (Ideal customer profile)?

 - NAICS (North American Industrial Classification) code

-- Scope of organization on a local, regional, national and international level
+- Scope of the organization on a local, regional, national and international level

 Step 6 – Understand How They Became Your Customer